In this article

 end

-Now that we have told Rails what to do when we submit data, fire up a browser and visit the new sandwich form again.
-This time when you should see your form, and when you hit save you will be shown the sandwich record you've just created as a webpage.
+Now visit the [new sandwich form](http://localhost:3000/sandwiches/new) again.
+This time you should see your form, and when you hit Save, you'll be taken to the show page for the sandwich you just created.

 # Look to see what's been changed